cgross/generator-cg-angular/README.md

 * Integrates Bower for package management
 * Includes Yeoman sub-generators for directives, services, partials, and filters
 * Integrates LESS and includes Bootstrap via the source LESS files allowing you to reuse Bootstrap vars/mixins/etc.
 * Easily Testable - Each sub-generator creates a skeleton unit test.
-Unit tests can be run via `grunt test` and they run automatically during the grunt watch that is active during `grunt server`.
+Unit tests can be run via `grunt test` and they run automatically during the grunt watch that is active during `grunt serve`.

 Directory Layout
 -------------